foldda/charian/README.md

 Then, a data "courier" process takes over transporting the data container - a string.
 It can be saving the string to a file or a database table, or sending it to a network destination via a network protocol.

-In the deserializing process, a data-receiving program, upon having received the RDA string, would -
+On the other side, a data-receiving program would deserialize the RDA string and re-assemble the data object -

 1) use the **Parse** method to convert the string back to an Rda container, and
 2) use the **Getter** methods to "unpack" and consume the data items from the container.

-In the above process, the Rda class plays the important role of being a 'container box' for packing and unpacking data items; because it can be turned into a string, it effectively serializes the data it contains.
+In the above process, the Rda class plays the important role of being a 'container box' for packing and unpacking data items - it must be generic and flexible to accommodate data objects with arbitrary volume and complexity.
+Also, because an Rda container can be turned into a string, it effectively serializes the data it contains.

-The IRda interface is a signature indicating an object implements Rda serialization and deserialization: the **ToRda** method where to specify the data-packing logic that stores the class' properties and state at designated places in an Rda container, and the **FromRda** method implements the logic of unpacking a received Rda container and restoring the object's properties and state.
+The IRda interface helps a class to indicate it implements Rda serialization and deserialization: the **ToRda** method where to specify the data-packing logic that stores the class' properties and state at designated places in an Rda container, and the **FromRda** method implements the logic of unpacking a received Rda container and restoring the object's properties and state.

-The "how-to" examples in the next section demonstrate these concepts and operations.
+The "how-to" examples in the next section demonstrate the uses of these concepts and operations.

 # Getting Started